Closed-end funds (CEFs) aren’t nearly as well-known, nor well-held, as their more popular relatives: mutual funds and exchange-traded funds.

 The Best Closed-End Funds You Can Buy

-With that as background, let’s now take a look at the best closed-end funds to buy in 2025.
+Now that you know more about closed-end funds, let’s take a look at the best CEFs to buy in 2026.

 As with any investment strategy, diversification is critical.
 So, we’re going to cover a variety of CEFs, including both equity closed-end funds and fixed-income closed-end funds.